dtk/dtk-shell/README.md

 `SSH key 'dtk-client' added successfully!`

-This means that the DTK Server has successfully registered DTK Client and the client is ready for use.
+This means that the Dtk Server has successfully registered Dtk Client and the client is ready for use.

 ---
-#### DTK Client configuration
+#### Dtk Client configuration

-All of the DTK Configuration, installed component and service modules as well as client logs are located in `~/dtk`.
+All of the Dtk Configuration, installed component and service modules as well as client logs are located in `~/dtk`.

-DTK Client configuration options, such as development option, verbose calls to DTK Server, log options and Client user credentials, can be configured in `~/dtk/client.conf`:
+Dtk Client configuration options, such as development option, verbose calls to Dtk Server, log options and Client user credentials, can be configured in `~/dtk/client.conf`:

 ```
 debug_task_frequency=5            # assembly - frequency between requests (seconds)